Farooqbasha008/Analysis-of-Emotional-Intensity-of-tweets/README.md

 5. Upload the files in any of the notebooks and run the cells to execute the model.

    ## Note : Make sure you have installed the requirements.txt in the notebooks.

+Feel free to contribute and improve this model by submitting issues or pull requests.